RISC-KC/basic_rv32s/guidelines/development_log.md

 ### [2025.05.09.]

-When should I drive Trap_Done to 0 for Pre-Trap Handling…
+When should I drive Trap_Done to 0 for Pre-Trap Handling...
 When trap status is detected?
 When trap_Handle_state is IDLE?
-Once PTH runs, it doesn’t go back to IDLE unless it’s MRET or NONE…
+Once PTH runs, it doesn’t go back to IDLE unless it’s MRET or NONE...
 After the final mtvec read or after internal logic completes, bring it back to 1.
 Wait.
-If Trap_Done is driven in IDLE, then when it’s not a TRAP situation…
+If Trap_Done is driven in IDLE, then when it’s not a TRAP situation...
 Ah, the case statement only runs after TRAP is detected anyway, so even if it’s IDLE before detection, it’s fine.

 I’ll first implement trap_done <= 1'b0 in the IDLE: begin block and trap_done <= 1'b1 in the WRITE_MCAUSE: begin block, then run the tb.

 If it doesn’t behave as intended, I’ll move trap_done <= 1'b1 into a new READ_MTVEC: begin block and include it there.

-Now it’s 0 only in IDLE, and 1 in WRITE_MEPC, WRITE_MCAUSE, READ_MTVEC…
+Now it’s 0 only in IDLE, and 1 in WRITE_MEPC, WRITE_MCAUSE, READ_MTVEC...

-I moved trap_done <= 1'b1 into WRITE_MCAUSE (or READ_MTVEC for other cases), and
+I moved trap_done <= 1'b1 into WRITE_MCAUSE (READ_MTVEC for other cases), and
 I wrote trap_done <= 1'b0 directly where trap_status is set, not in the trap handle state.
 With this, trap_done goes to 0 during Pre-Trap Handling, and rises back to 1 at TRAP_NONE next, which is as intended.

-But… doesn’t PTH’s last state need to rise back to 1 so PC updates can proceed?
+But... doesn’t PTH’s last state need to rise back to 1 so PC updates can proceed?
-If it stays 0 until the end, there won’t be a next instruction and it won’t proceed… Right now, the tb is driving the next scenario, so it looks like it flows, but that’s not right.
+If it stays 0 until the end, there won’t be a next instruction and it won’t proceed...
+Right now, the tb is driving the next scenario, so it looks like it flows, but that’s not right.
 I should fix it.

 Or not.
 For safety I gave 5 clocks to the first ECALL scenario even though ECALL needs 3 clocks;
 after the fix, with Trap_handle_state stuck at 11, Trap_Done also rises to 1 as is.
-The problem is EBREAK… in the waveform, THS goes to 10 (WRITE_MCAUSE), rises to 1, then drops back to 0.
-Why… I need to run it again and check.
+The problem is EBREAK... in the waveform, THS goes to 10 (WRITE_MCAUSE), rises to 1, then drops back to 0.
+Why...
+I need to run it again and check.

 Driving trap_done to 1'b1 explicitly in WRITE_MCAUSE fixes it.
 Even with one extra slack cycle it stays 1 correctly, and with exactly 3 cycles it returns to 1 on the next.

-Huh, the waveform shows csr_write_enable = 1 on MRET… why?
+Huh, the waveform shows csr_write_enable = 1 on MRET... why?
-—The waveform file was old…
+—The waveform file was old...

 Added TC’s Trap_Done and CSR_WE output signals and finished tb.
 Added CU’s Trap_Done input signal (for PC_Stall) and finished tb.

-I’m on duty tomorrow… I should figure out approaches for OS and virtual paging support.
+I’m on duty tomorrow...
+I should figure out approaches for OS and virtual paging support.
 On Sunday I’ll move into designing the RV32I47NF top module.
 Fighting!!!